I-had-a-bad-idea/I-had-a-bad-idea/README.md

 I'm a student from Germany with a passion for programming.
 I enjoy learning by building projects in whatever field I want to learn.
+I am a lazy person, so I constantly try to make my life easier with code.

 ---